aws-samples/config-resource-compliance-dashboard/README.md

    - `Dashboard bucket` Insert the bucket name that you specified in this field at Step 1.
    - `Configure S3 event notification` Leave at the default value.
 This parameter is ignored in this deployment mode.
    - `Configure cross-account replication` Select `yes` to configure S3 replication from the Log Archive bucket to the Dashboard bucket.
 If you already have configured S3 replication on the Log Archive bucket, select `no`.
 You'll have to manually configure S3 replication (more details below).
+     - The S3 replication configuration is performed by an ad-hoc Lambda function (**Configure bucket replication** in the diagram above) that will be called by the CloudFormation template automatically.
-     - Please notice that if you select `yes`, any existing S3 replication configuration will be overwritten!
+     - Please notice that if you select `yes`, and you have existing S3 replication configurations, the **Configure bucket replication** function will return an error and the entire stack will fail.
+In this case you must select `no` and run the stack again.
    - Leave all other parameters at their default value.
 1. Run the CloudFormation template.
 1. Note down the output values of the CloudFormation template.

 ##### Step 3
 Log back into the AWS Management Console for your **Log Archive account**.